Quantum Optics Fundamentals

 Beam Splitter

-An optical device that splits a photon into superposition of transmitted and reflected paths — the fundamental quantum optical gate.
+Optical device splitting a photon into superposition of transmitted and reflected paths — the fundamental quantum gate.

 SPDC

-Spontaneous Parametric Down-Conversion: converts one pump photon into two entangled daughter photons in a nonlinear crystal.
+Spontaneous Parametric Down-Conversion: one pump photon → two entangled daughter photons in a nonlinear crystal.

 Coherence